mrakgr/The-Spiral-Language/readme.md

 ### Notes

 * The serializer code, along with various other code samples can be found in the [Spiral repo](https://github.com/mrakgr/The-Spiral-Language/tree/master/Spiral%20Compilation%20Tests).

+## Notes on the Cython backend

+The Cython backend supports all the features of Spiral such as union types.
+Since it compiles to C, tail call optimization is supported as well.
+That having said, right now (1/30/2021) tuples are heap allocated, stack (non-recursive) union types are heap allocated and primitive arrays are compiled to Numpy arrays which only support base objects and primitives as data types.

+Though Spiral compiled code will be blazing fast compared to regular Python, it would be even better if the [wishlist](https://github.com/cython/cython/issues/3992) items are fulfilled.

+If you run into trouble trying to `cimport numpy` on Windows check out this [SO post](https://stackoverflow.com/questions/14657375/cython-fatal-error-numpy-arrayobject-h-no-such-file-or-directory).

+To produce import and cimport statements inside Spiral code, the `Import` and `CImport` ops can be used.

 ## Known Bugs